top1944/duckuments/docs/17_setup/1_6_duckiebot_initialization.md

 - It should be a simple alphabetic string (no numbers or other characters like "`-`", "`_`", etc.) .
 - It will always appear lowercase.
+- It cannot be a generic name like "`duckiebot`", "`robot`" or similar.

 From here on, we will refer to this string as "`![robot name]`".
 Every time you see `![robot name]`, you should substitute the name that you chose.